Multi-agent Databases via Independent Learning: MADB Overview

 \subsection{Learned Query Scheduler}

-MADB's uses the SmartQueue learned scheduler ~\cite{zhang}.
-It uses a deep reinforcement learning (DRL) model that simultaneously estimates and tries to improve a weighted average between short-term buffer hits and the long-term impact of query scheduling choices.
+MADB incorporates the SmartQueue learned scheduler ~\cite{zhang}, is a deep reinforcement learning scheduler that aims to improve a weighted average between short-term buffer hits and the long-term impact of query scheduling choices.
 Next, we briefly describe the scheduler and its inputs assuming no cooperation with the optimizer.
 More details can be found~\cite{zhang}.

 Our scheduler uses a Q-learning approach \cite{deep_rl} to decide which query to execute next.
-It operates over a set of environmental states $S_1$ (the contents in the buffer pool, query access patterns) and a set of actions $A_1$ (candidate queries to execute next).
+It operates over a set of environmental states $S^{sche}$ (the contents in the buffer pool, query access patterns) and a set of actions $A^{sche}$ (candidate queries to execute next).
 The query scheduler models the scheduling problem as a Markov Decision Process (MDP)~\cite{rl_book}: by selecting one query from the queue to execute, the agent transitions from its current state to a new one.
-By executing a new query on the current state, the agent receives a reward.
-In this case, the reward $R_1{}_t$ for an action $A_1{}_t$ is calculated as the buffer hit ratio of the executed query. $\frac{\mbox{\textit{buffer hits}} }{\mbox{\textit{total block requests}}}$.
-The scheduler employs a continuous learning process.
-As more queries arrive and scheduled for execution by the model, the agent collects more information on the context of these decisions and their impact on its reward/ performance goal and adapts its policy accordingly.
+By executing a new query on the current state, the agent receives a reward calculated as the buffer hit ratio of the executed query.
+SmartQueue relies on a continuous learning process: as more queries arrive and are scheduled for execution by the model, the agent collects more information on the context of these decisions and their impact on its reward/ performance goal and adapts its policy accordingly.
+This allows SmartQueue to automatically adapt to dynamic workloads.

-One first input to the scheduler's model is the state of the buffer pool, namely which blocks are currently cached in memory.
+{\bf Model Input} One first input to the scheduler's model is the state of the buffer pool, namely which blocks are currently cached in memory.
 This information is captured in a 2-dimensional bitmap $B$ where rows represent base relations and columns represent data blocks.
 The $(i,j)$ entry is 1 if the $j$-th block of relation $i$ is cached and 0 otherwise.
-Each row is downsided by computing a simple moving average over the number of its blocks elements.
+Each row is downsized by computing a simple moving average over the number of its block elements.
 The second input feature is the expected data block requests of each queued query.
-The scheduler collects $q$'s query plan and estimates the probability of each input table's data block being accessed.
+The scheduler collects the query's plan and estimates the probability of each input table's data block being accessed.
 We also include index data access blocks when used by the query plan.
 The query vector is downsized in the same as the buffer bitmap.